vyly2106/Airbnb-marketing-analysis/README.md

 * Make [(Installation Guide).](https://tilburgsciencehub.com/get/make)
 * R [(Installation Guide).](https://tilburgsciencehub.com/get/r)
 * Install R packages: Go to the `code` directory and run the `install_r_packages.R` file.
-> Note: Ensure to set the main directory as the working directory.
+> Note: Make sure to set the `main` directory as the working directory.
+This way all required packages will be installed.

 ### Running the code
 Open the command terminal/line: